LeonPupier/Mensible/README.md

 python3 main.py
 ```
 You are now ready to use Mensible!
+##### ⚠️ *Warning, download the releases and do not clone the repo.
+It is a working tool in perpetual improvement.
+You expose yourself to bugs and instability (Except if you want to hunt bugs).*

 ### Gallery
 | _`Home page` state at the opening, base on version 1.5.0_